tq-systems/meta-tq/meta-tq/doc/README.TQMLX2160A.md

 * 14_11_3

 To add another configuration the rcw sources have to be modified.
-To use a specific Serdes Configuration on build-time use the rcw variable to specify a supported configuration.
+To use a specific Serdes Configuration on build-time for the boot firmware image use the `rcw` variable to specify the configuration to use.

 ### Ethernet in U-Boot